INVESTIGATIVE UNIT: Pages of redacted records highlight lack of transparency at Louisiana State Police

 As the WBRZ Investigative Unit was preparing to air the story on August McKay, we submitted a public records request dated Aug.
 31, 2020, to State Police asking for all emails between State Police top brass involving this incident.
 Those emails were made available this week, and were heavily redacted.
 In some instances, dozens of pages were completely blacked out.

-Other instances show emails WBRZ Chief Investigator Chris Nakamoto sent to top brass being forwarded around, and all the responses being blacked out.
+Other instances show emails WBRZ Chief Investigator Chris Nakamoto sent to top State Police officials being forwarded around, and all the responses being blacked out.

-In the midst of WBRZ preparing to air the story on McKay on Sept.
+During WBRZ's preparation to air the story on McKay on Sept.
 3, 2020, Major Doug Cain called Nakamoto on Aug.
 19, 2020 at 1:44 p.m. asking WBRZ not to air the story.
 Cain was promoted to the Chief of Staff at State Police recently.

 "The fact that they are emailing back and forth about how they are going to respond to your request I think raises further questions," said Rafael Goyeneche, President of the Metropolitan Crime Commission.
 "I believe State Police owe an explanation to the public via your station."